software-allies/cap-authentication/README.md

 $ ionic platform add android
 ```

-now we need to have access to Native Mobile API's, which are provided by Cordova Plugins.
+Now we need to have access to Native Mobile API's, which are provided by Cordova Plugins.
 We can access these cordova plugins, using Ionic Native, which are nothing but wrappers for cordova plugins.

 For the following we need again the `AppID` of our App of Facebook, next go to command prompt in your project directory and execute the following command by replacing the `APP_ID` with your App Id and `APP_NAME` with your App Name.